tamaragabrieluk/DOTcta/README.md

 ==========

 <h3>Aligning your buttons</h3>
-There might be times when you want to have a block-level button or have upto 3 buttons on one line, evenly spaced.
+There might be times when you want to have a block-level button or have upto four buttons on one line, evenly spaced.
 The available classes for this are:<br>

 <code>.cta-block</code><br>
 <code>.cta-2</code><br>
-<code>.cta-3</code>
+<code>.cta-3</code><br>
+<code>.cta-4</code>

 To create buttons all on one row, evenly spaced, all you have to do is wrap your buttons in a `div` tag with the class `.cta-group`.
 An example of having two butttons on one row would look like this:<br>